capstanlqc/project_task_fr-ZZ_omt/exercises.md

 1. Download project package [xxx](XXX). @For the time being available at https://github.com/capstanlqc/project_task_fr-ZZ_omt
 2. Unpack that project.

+> TIp: to go to a specific segment, you can press Ctrl+J and enter the segment number.

 ## Section 01: Navigation @WIP

 - Ctrl+U